-Every tea-growing state has already seen its share of glory, and tea from Meghalaya is just starting to pick up pace.
+Every tea-growing state has already seen its share of glory, and tea from Meghalaya is just starting to pick up the pace.

-The advantage that Meghalaya has for its late start is that the tea quality becomes greater than any other tea of the same variety.
-Like all Hill States, Meghalaya is the ideal place for tea plantation.
-The fertile soil, the hilly terrains, the climatic conditions, everything about the land favour tea plantation.
+One of Meghalaya's greatest advantages is that its tea quality is better than most other tea-growing states in India.
+Like all Hill States, Meghalaya is the ideal place for tea plantations.
+The fertile soil, the hilly terrains, the climatic conditions, and everything makes it one of the most favorable conditions for tea plantation.
 However, very few dared to venture into this profession.

 Tea plantation in Meghalaya goes back to the British era.
-There have been attempts by the East India Company to set up tea plantations in the low lands.
+There have been attempts by the East India Company to set up tea plantations in the lowlands.
 But due to resistance from the Khasi people, their ambition never saw the light of day.

-Zizira team of explorers visited Bah John Marbaniang, who owns Sharawn Tea Estate in Sohryngkham and managed by his daughter Shariti Syiem.
+Zizira's team of explorers visited Bah John Marbaniang, who owns Sharawn Tea Estate in Sohryngkham and managed by his daughter Shariti Syiem.
 The tea estate was set up in 1991.

 Bah John says, Tea planting is labour intensive.
 It takes a lot of patience, hard work, and dedication and you could reap the harvest for 100-140 years depending on the location.

 The best variety of tea that he grows is the AV2.
 He discovered that the AV2 that grows in his estate is better than the one grown in Darjeeling.
-Bah John sells his tea at a premium price.
+Bah John sells his tea products at a premium price.